mdx-workshop/mdx-submissions21/paper.md

 ---
-title: 'Music separation is all you need'
+title: "Transfer Learning with Jukebox for Music Source Separation"
 tags:
+  - Audio signal processing
+  - Neural networks
-  - separation
+  - Transfer learning
-  - u-net
+  - Jukebox
 authors:
-  - name: Adrian M. Price-Whelan^[co-first author] # note this makes a footnote saying 'co-first author'
+  - name: Wadhah Zai El Amri^[corresponding author] # note this makes a footnote saying 'co-first author'
-    orcid: 0000-0003-0872-7098
+    orcid: 0000-0002-0238-4437
-    affiliation: "1, 2" # (Multiple affiliations must be quoted)
+    affiliation: 1 # (Multiple affiliations must be quoted)
-  - name: Author Without ORCID^[co-first author] # note this makes a footnote saying 'co-first author'
+  - name: Oliver Tautz # note this makes a footnote saying 'co-first author'
+    affiliation: 1
+  - name: Helge Ritter
-    affiliation: 2
+    affiliation: 1
-  - name: Author with no affiliation^[corresponding author]
+  - name: Andrew Melnik
-    affiliation: 3
+    affiliation: 1
 affiliations:
- - name: Lyman Spitzer, Jr. Fellow, Princeton University
+  - name: University of Bielefeld
     index: 1
- - name: Institution Name
-   index: 2
- - name: Independent Researcher
-   index: 3
-date: 10 August 2021
+date: 26 October 2021
 bibliography: paper.bib
-arxiv-doi: 10.21105/joss.01667
+arxiv-doi:
 ---

 # Abstract

-The abstract should be around 250 words long as usual, and should be provided for submissions of all categories: posters, long talks and discussions.
-* Please briefly describe the particular points your submission focuses on and/or the problems it aims to solve.
-* For all categories except discussions, please also briefly summarize the contributions.
+In this paper, we demonstrate a neural network architecture that uses representations of a publicly available pretrained 'Jukebox' model and transfer learning to solve the problem of audio source separation.
+Jukebox takes 3 days of training on 256 GPUs.
+In this work, we demonstrate how to adapt Jukebox's audio representations for the problem of extraction of an audio source from a single mixed audio channel.
+Results demonstrate competitive performance to the other state-of-the-art approaches.
+Our approach is fast to train.
+We provide an open-source code implementation of our architecture.

 # Paper structure depending on the category